In this article, I’ll use examples to answer a few of the most frequently asked questions about 200W solar panels, such as:

 How much energy does a 200-watt solar panel produce?

-The best way to estimate how much energy a solar panel will produce per day, is to multiply its power rating (200 watts) by the number of peak sun hours it would get each day.
+The best way to estimate how much energy a solar panel will produce per day is to multiply its power rating (200 watts) by the number of peak sun hours it would get each day.

-Let’s see how much daily energy a 200 watt panel can produce in 2 different locations.
+For example, let’s see how much daily energy a 200 watt panel can produce in 2 different locations.

 Location 1: Houston, Texas.

-Average daily energy production = 200 Watts x 5 hours = 1000Wh (Watt-hours)
+Average daily energy production = 200 Watts x 5 Peak Sun Hours = 1000Wh (Watt-hours)

 Location 2: Portland, Oregon.

-Average daily energy production = 200 Watts x 4 hours = 800Wh (Watt-hours)
+Average daily energy production = 200 Watts x 4 Peak Sun Hours = 800Wh (Watt-hours)

-A more precise way of estimating the amount of energy that a 200W solar panel would produce in your location, is to use the Peak Sun Hours provided by NREL’s PVWatts calculator.
+A more precise way of estimating the amount of energy that a 200W solar panel would produce in your location is to use the Peak Sun Hours provided by NREL’s PVWatts calculator.

-All you have to do is submit your address.
 For example, I submitted a random address in Austin, TX, and the tool estimate that this location receives – on average – 5.52 kWh/m2 of sunlight energy per day.
 This is equivalent to 5.52 peak sun hours per day.

-In this particular location, a 200-watt solar panel would produce 1100 Wh of energy per day (1.1 kWh/day) on average.
+In this particular location, a 200-watt solar panel would – on average – produce 1100 Wh of energy per day (1.1 kWh/day).

 You can also use monthly averages to predict energy production for a particular month.
 For example, in this location, a 200W solar panel would – on average – produce 828 Wh/day of energy in January.